moshehoff/HoffmanFamily/content/pages/zitserman.md

 - Batya
 - Chaiya

-Shaike b. ~ 1883, d. ~ 1932, a furrier, married Raizel Fabrikant of Bershad.
+Shaike b. ~1883, died ~1932, a furrier, married Raizel Fabrikant of Bershad.
 Shaike's son was Luser (Eliezer) b.
 1921 in Bershad.
 He married Ruchel Rya who came with him to Sydney.
 Luser, the pater familias, was Philip's informant.

 Luser's sibs were:

 - Mottl b.
 1910, killed in the Second World War.
-- Yoel d. ~1987 in Kharkov.
+- Yoel died ~1987 in Kharkov.
-- Soybel (a daughter). dec.
+- Soybel (a daughter), deceased.
 - Shaike, a son lived in Philadelphia, USA.
 - Ruchel, lived in Philadelphia, USA.
-- and Esther. d. ~1991
+- and Esther, died ~1991

 Luser married Rachel.
 Their son Mark (Marik) b.
 1953 in Kharkov, married Ella.
 They live in Sydney.
 Their children are Allanah and Deborah (Debbie).

 Their daughter Inna b.
 1958 in Kharkov, an accountant, married Adolf (Eddy) Krimotat.
-They have has two children: Michael b.
+They had two children: Michael b.
 1981 in Sydney and Jonathan b.
 1983 in Sydney.

 **Allanah Zitserman** ([Wikipedia](https://en.wikipedia.org/wiki/Allanah_Zitserman)) arrived in Australia in 1980 with her family, as a Russian refugee.
 Allanah married Stavros Kazantzidis, her collaborator.
 They live in Dungog NSW.
-Their elder daughter, Mila, b. ~ 2011.
+Their elder daughter, Mila, b. ~2011.
 Their younger, Lula Ophelia, b.
 7.3.2013.

 ---

 ## Other Zitsermans from Bershad

-**Note:** We have no proof of kinship with us.
+**Note:** We have no proof of kinship with them.

 **Tatiana Zitserman** b. in Bershad.
 Chess master.
 Now lives in Minnesota.
 Was a member of the US national team.

 **Boris Mikhailovich Ziсerman** b.
 1960 in Bershad.
-Also known as [Efim Alexandrov - Wikipedia](https://en.wikipedia.org/wiki/Efim_Alexandrov).
-Efim Alexandrov Russian artist of "spoken word" genre (stand-up comedian) and well known ...
+Also known as [Efim Alexandrov](https://en.wikipedia.org/wiki/Efim_Alexandrov).
+Efim Alexandrov is a Russian artist of "spoken word" genre (stand-up comedian) and well known ...
 Lubov Efimovna and **Boris Mikhailovich Ziсerman** were born in the township of Bershad. [www.languagesoftheworld.info/.../re-branding-soviet-jewish-nostalgia-jewis](http://www.languagesoftheworld.info/.../re-branding-soviet-jewish-nostalgia-jewis)...

 ---